sondreus/QuickReg/README.md

     ## [1] "Total number of fixed effects: 200"

-In the above example, QuickReg provided an almost a 50 percent decrease in time spent.
-Gains are much larger when we increase the number of fixed effects, as in the below example:
+In the above example, QuickReg's acceleration reduced the time spent by more than 60 percent relative to the standard R (the "lm()"-function which QuickReg relies on by default).
+Gains can be even larger when we increase the number of fixed effects, as in the below example:

 ``` r
 library("microbenchmark")